Samuel107/telekinesis-project/README.md

 *Edit 5/19/2016*  || I am starting to become very limited with just a single input (cardboard magnit), so either I will make an ingame control panel with buttons (allowing more workarounds) or start making functions with gaze input.

 *Edit 5/23/2016* || I ran out of ideas so I am taking a break with this project until some inspirational ideas hit me in the head.
 Screenshot videos are coming very soon.
-Seeing is better then reading after all.
+Seeing is better then reading after all. *Later This Day* Never mind, got an idea.
+When in doubt, spawn a black hole (button 7).

 ## Goal